Frequently Asked Questions

 Can I choose whether to allow tenants with children?
 Tenants with pets?
 Or, Tenants who smoke?

-Pets, however, are not a protected class; therefore, you may choose to disallow pets in your units, with the exception of service animals.
+Pets, however, are not a protected class; therefore, you may choose to disallow pets in your units, with the exception of legal Assistive Animals.

 Smokers are also not a protected class.
 We encourage all Owners to consider having their investment be a non-smoking property.

-Does Foundation Rentals and Relocation provide a monthly accounting of my income and expenses for each property?
+Does Foundation Homes provide a monthly accounting of my income and expenses for each property?

 We do!
 We will provide you with monthly reports of all income received and expenses disbursed, as well as a tenant summary that shows all monetary activity with each tenant and unit.